-Laura Donnelly, a Health Correspondent suggest that there may be a correlation between high consumption of red meat and cancer, but in moderation is ok, however people eat almost 8 ounces of red meat a day, which is almost 300% more than the daily suggested serving!
+Laura Donnelly, a Health Correspondent, suggest that there may be a correlation between high consumption of red meat and cancer.
+People eat almost 8 ounces of red meat a day, which is almost 300% more than the daily suggested serving!
 Don’t salt, smoke, cure, or burn your red meat since that is unhealthy.

 Of course, eat organic, ranged, grass-fed, and cage-free cows or bison.
 A lot of red meat today is cheap and filled with cheap crap.

 Cows are injected with extra HGH (human growth hormones), chemicals and fillers that we have no idea about, extra ingredient and god knows what to fatten the cows for maximum profit.
 Same goes for chicken!
 That’s not the worst part; the worst part is how they treat, raise, and kill the animals.
 It’s absolutely sickening and disgusting.
 That’s why I turned vegetarian, but that is my personal choice.